imfede/hearthbeat/README.md

 ## How to install

-First, make sure you have `libcurl` and `libevent` installed.
+First, make sure you have `libcurl`, `libevent`, and `argp` installed.
 If you don't know where to look to do that this tool probably isn't for you.

 Hearthbeat comes shipping with a very simple configuration so you just have to do:
 ```